 As our school motto states, we expect students to, ‘be in the right place, at the right time, doing the right thing’ and students need to maintain this focus in order to achieve their potential.
 It is crucial that students are focused and organised from the start of Year 9 and that they attend school every day.

 Additionally, it is imperative that the School and parent/carer relationship is strong and collaborative.
 If we are working together we will be able to give our young people the best opportunity to be successful in the future.
-Parents/Carers are encouraged to look at the School website to stay in touch with schemes of work and homework for each subject.
+Parents/Carers are encouraged to look at the School website to stay in touch with schemes of work and sign students’ planners weekly so as to be aware of homework for each subject.

 Students will engage in PSCHE lessons during form time and will be expected to discuss topics in a mature and confident manner.
 These lessons will also help to develop those higher order skills (evaluating and analysing) which will assist students in gaining higher grades when it comes to their future GCSEs.